Potton: Geography

 Potton is 10 mi east of the county town of Bedford, 15 mi south-west of Cambridge and 43 mi north of London.
 The B1042 road links the town to Sandy and Wrestlingworth and the B1040 to Biggleswade and Gamlingay.

 Area and landscape classification

-The parish covers an area of about 1,085 hectares.
+The parish covers an area of about 1,085 hectare.
 Potton Brook flows centrally, north to south through the parish and is the dividing point between two National Character Areas (NCAs) designated by Natural England.
 West of Potton Brook lies within The Bedfordshire Greensand Ridge (NCA 90).
 East of the Brook forms part of The Bedfordshire and Cambridgeshire Claylands (NCA 88).
 Central Bedfordshire Council has further classified the landscape into landscape character areas (LCAs).
 The town and west of the parish lie on the Everton Greensand Ridge (LCA 6C), land surrounding Potton Brook is part of the Dunton Clay Vale (5G) and Potton Wood and its surrounds are on Cockayne Hatley Clay Farmland (1C).